MasoniteFramework/docs/creating-a-blog.md

 ### The Template For Creating

-The template for creating will be located at `/blog/create` and will be a simple form for creating a blog post
+The URL for creating will be located at `/blog/create` and will be a simple form for creating a blog post

 {% code-tabs %}
 {% code-tabs-item title="resources/templates/blog.html" %}